 "Good hunting," Giles called after them.

-Buffy hung back a bit, let Spike catch up.
+Buffy hung back a bit and let Spike catch up.
 "You thought I didn't want you with us?"

 He shrugged.
 "Wasn't sure."